rajivmanivannan/Tracker/README.md

 A Particle project named Tracker

 ## Description
-This project is to update the Geo-Coordinates every 10 minutes to the Particle cloud fetch from the GPS Module.
-If the GPS module is fail to give the fix.
-It will fall back to the Google Maps Device Locator and detect the Geo-Coordinates based on the cellar tower location.
+This project is for Asset Tracking.
+It update the Geo-Coordinates every 2 minutes to the Particle cloud fetch from the GPS Module. * If the GPS module is fail to give the fix.
+It will fall back to the Google Maps Device Locator and provide * the Geo-Coordinates based on the cellar tower location.

 ## Welcome to your project!